Gordon Allport: Biography

 Allport was a member of the faculty at Harvard University from 1930 to 1967.
 In 1931, he served on the faculty committee that established Harvard's Sociology Department.
 In the late 1940s, he helped to develop an introductory course for the new Social Relations Department.
 At that time, he was also editor of the Journal of Abnormal and Social Psychology.
 Allport was also a Director of the Commission for the United Nations Educational Scientific, and Cultural Organization.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1933.

 By 1937, Allport began to act as a spokesman for personality psychology.
-He appeared on radio talk shows, wrote literature reviews, articles, and a textbook.
-He was elected President of the American Psychological Association in 1939, being the second youngest person to hold that office.
-In 1943, he was elected President of the Eastern Psychological Association.
+He appeared on radio talk shows and wrote literature reviews, articles, and a textbook.
+He was elected President of the American Psychological Association (APA) in 1939, being the second youngest person to hold that office.
+In 1941, he served on the board of directors of the newly formed National Opinion Research Center at the University of Denver.
+In 1943, he was elected President of the Eastern Psychological Association (EPA).
 In 1944, he served as President of the Society for the Psychological Study of Social Issues.
 In 1950, Allport published his third book titled The Individual and His Religion.
 His fourth book, The Nature of Prejudice, was published in 1954, based on his work with refugees during World War II.
 His fifth book, published in 1955, was titled Becoming: Basic Considerations for Psychology of Personality.
 In 1963, Allport was awarded the Gold Medal Award from the American Psychological Foundation.
 In the following year, he received the APA's Distinguished Scientific Contribution Award.
-Gordon Allport died on October 9, 1967, in Cambridge, Massachusetts, of lung cancer, just one month shy of his 70th birthday.
+He was also made an honorary member of the British Psychological Society and similar groups in Austria, France, and Germany.
+Gordon Allport died on October 9, 1967, at the Stillman Infirmary of Harvard University in Cambridge, Massachusetts, of lung cancer, just one month shy of his 70th birthday.

 Allport's trait theory

 Allport contributed to the trait theory of personality, and is known as a "trait" psychologist.
 He opposed the idea that people can be classified according to a small number of trait dimensions, arguing that each person is unique and distinguished by particular traits.
-In his work, Concepts of Trait and Personality (1927), Allport states that traits are "habits possessed of social significance" and become very predictable, traits are a unit of personality.
+In his work, Concepts of Trait and Personality (1927), Allport states that traits are "habits possessed of social significance" and become very predictable.
+Traits are a unit of personality.
 Allport emphasized that an individual's personality is the single most unique thing about a person.

 One of his early projects was to go through the dictionary and locate every term that he thought could describe a person.
-From this, he developed a list of 4500 trait-like words.
+From this, he developed a list of 4,500 trait-like words.
 He organized these words into three levels of traits.
 This is similar to Goldberg's fundamental lexical hypothesis, or the hypothesis that humans develop widely used, generic terms for individual differences in their daily interactions over time.

 Allport's three-level hierarchy of traits are: